rafael-santiago/macgonuts/README.md

 ---

-**Bear in mind**: Use this software at your own responsability and risk.
+**Bear in mind**: Use this software at your own responsibility and risk.
 I am not responsible for any misuse of it, including some kind of damage, data loss etc. Sniffing network, eavesdropping people's communication without them knowing is wrong and a crime.
 Do not be a jerk, respect people rights.
 This tool was written with the intention of being a support tool to test and promote security on networks through pentesting stuff, ethical hacking and also a